GM extends shutdown at Chevy Bolt plant as inventories swell

 3 Min Read

 GM's vehicle inventory in the United States hit a 10-year high in June at 105 days supply.
-The company has promised investors it will reduce that to a more reasonable level of 70 days by the end of the year.
+The company in April told investors it expected inventories would decline to a 90-day supply at the end of June, and fall to 70 days by the end of the year.
 Cutting vehicle production also cuts GM's revenue and potentially profits.

 GM has sold 7,592 Bolts through the first six months of this year, after rolling out the car at the end of 2016.
 From June 1 to July 1, supplies of the Bolt rose to 111 days from 104 days.
 GM launched the Bolt in California, but has said the car will be available in all 50 states by August.